Deriving a research question

 Now that you have identified some of the pressing contemporary issues in the industry, how do you formulate this into a question worthy of further analysis?

 Research questions can be derived from reviewing the literature around your subject area or from following up on an investigation or event.
-Let’s have some understanding of the purpose of the different types of questions.
+So, let’s explore the purpose of the different types of questions.

-Think about the contemporary issues that we have discussed in the previous steps.
+Think about the contemporary issues we’ve discussed in the previous steps.

 From the question types outlined above, which type of research question are you thinking of exploring further?